tyumentsev4/ansiblebook/chapter09/README.md

     vagrant up

 The Makefile has scenarios, checks and a test. `make all` will do a full test-cycle.
 Type `make help` for help.

+Then point your browser to: <http://192.168.56.10.nip.io> or
+<https://www.192.168.56.10.nip.io>.
+You'll get a security warning if you use the
+https site since it's a self-signed certificate, this is normal.